 A place to see takahe, tuatara, giant weta, and kaka in New Zealand’s largest mainland fenced sanctuary, located on Mount Maungatautari. - Cambridge, a nearby quaint town well known for sporting success, it’s also a wonderful place to spend a romantic weekend.
 We hit the highlights of Cambridge.

-We always include a stop in Hamilton when we road trip from Auckland to Wellington or from Auckland to Tauranga
+We typically stop in Hamilton when we road trip from Auckland to Wellington or from Auckland to Tauranga

 Hamilton is 125 km southwest of Auckland (New Zealand’s largest city), 103 km northwest of Rotorua (New Zealand’s geothermal region), and 500 km north of Wellington (New Zealand’s capital city).
 There are four ways to get to Hamilton: self-drive, take a bus, fly, or via train.

-- There is daily bus service to and from Hamilton.
+- There is a daily bus service to and from Hamilton from Auckland, Wellington or Rotorua.

-- Air New Zealand offers domestic flights from Auckland or Wellington.
+- Air New Zealand offers domestic flights from Wellington.

 - Hamilton is one of the stops along the Northern Explorer scenic route from Auckland to Wellington.

-- Jacinda Ardern, the current Prime Minister of New Zealand, was born in Hamilton.
+- Jacinda Ardern, the former Prime Minister of New Zealand, was born in Hamilton.

 - Also born in Hamilton was Helen Clark, a current administrator of the UN Development Programme and former New Zealand Prime Minister.